mhlakhani/halwa/README.md

 Usage
 -----

-Using Halwa is as easy as it should be; create a configuration file and point Halwa to it:
+Using Halwa is as easy as it should be; install it, then create a configuration file and point Halwa to it:

+> pip install halwa
-> python halwa.py config.py
+> python -m halwa config.py

 Overview
 --------